-As at 31 December 2022, if the KZT had strengthened by 14% against USD with all the variables held constant, net profit for the year would have been RUB 7,863 thousand lower.
-If the KZT had weakened by 9% against USD with all the variables held constant, net profit for the year would have been RUB 5,051 thousand higher (31 December 2021: no KZT transactions denominated in USD).
+As at 31 December 2023, If the KZT had weakened by 6% against USD with all the variables held constant, net profit for the year would have been RUB 5,174 thousand lower (31 December 2022: if the KZT had strengthened by 14% against USD with all the variables held constant, net profit for the year would have been RUB 7,863 thousand lower.
+If the KZT had weakened by 9% against USD with all the variables held constant, net profit for the year would have been RUB 5,051 thousand higher).